middlebury/college-handbook/content/ii-ug-college-policies/faculty/misconduct.md

 If the faculty ombudsperson is recused, the alternate ombudsperson will fulfill the role of the faculty ombudsperson in the procedures described above.

 If an administrator or the president is charged with professional misconduct, then the Board of Trustees will conduct its own hearing to consider whether they retain their administrative position.
-If the Board rescinds the administrative position and the president or administrator is a tenured faculty member, then they will subsequently be subject to the procedures described in section *c.iv*.
+If the Board rescinds the administrative position and the president or administrator is a tenured faculty member, then they will subsequently be subject to the procedures described in section _c.iv_.

 _f.
-Teaching Ineffectiveness as Possible Grounds for Termination_
+Teaching Ineffectiveness as Grounds for Misconduct Review for Tenured Faculty_
+The chairs of departments, directors of programs, and the VPAA/DoF bear direct responsibility to take steps to correct seriously defective teaching.
+Ordinarily, concerns about teaching performance are dealt with prior to the granting of tenure.
+However, when general teaching performance is judged by competent authorities to be below a minimally acceptable standard for the College, tenure is not a protection against sanctions.

+When there is reason to believe that a tenured faculty member's teaching is seriously defective, the chair/director or VPAA/DoF (in consultation with the chair/director) will advise the faculty member of this judgment, and also will meet with them to see if a plan can be developed that will correct the problems as perceived.
+The College will attempt to assist in this plan.

-Tenure cannot be an impregnable barrier against sanctions for general teaching performance that is judged by competent authorities to be below a minimally acceptable level for the College.
-The chairs of departments, and the VPAA/DoF bear direct responsibility to take steps to correct seriously defective teaching.
-If a chair has reason to believe that a faculty member's teaching performance is seriously defective, the faculty member must be directly approached on this matter and be given a written statement outlining the problems.
-This statement will be prepared by the chair after appropriate consultation with other members of the faculty, professionals outside the College, current students, and alumni.
-The chair also will consult with the VPAA/DoF in all such matters and a copy of all correspondence with the faculty member will be filed in the Office of the VPAA/DoF.
+If a chair/director or the VPAA/DoF continues to have information and/or concerns that a tenured faculty member's teaching performance is seriously defective, the faculty member must be directly approached on this matter and be given a written statement outlining the problems.
+This statement will normally be prepared by the chair/director after consultation with other appropriate members of the faculty or department.
+The chair/director also will consult with the VPAA/DoF in all such matters and a copy of all correspondence with the faculty member will be filed in the Office of the VPAA/DoF.
+Upon receipt of the written statement, the faculty member may request that additional individuals, including from other institutions, be consulted for input.
+The chair/director and/or the VPAA/DoF will make reasonable efforts to consult with additional people upon request.

-When there is reason to believe that a faculty member's teaching is seriously defective, the chair will not only advise the faculty member of this judgment, but will meet with them to see if a program can be developed that will correct the problems as perceived.
-The College will attempt to assist in this program.

-If serious problems persist over a period of years and it is the judgment of the chair in consultation with appropriate colleagues that the faculty member has made no successful effort to correct the situation, they may recommend to the VPAA/DoF that action be initiated for a misconduct review as set forth in sectionc.
-In the case of misconduct related to teaching ineffectiveness, the VPAA/DoF cannot act without departmental recommendation.
+If serious problems persist after the preceding steps have been followed and it is the judgment of the chair/director in consultation with relevant colleagues and the VPAA/DoF that the faculty member has made no successful effort to correct the situation, the chair/director may recommend to the VPAA/DoF that action be initiated for a misconduct review as set forth in section c.
+In the case of misconduct related to teaching ineffectiveness, the VPAA/DoF ordinarily acts upon departmental recommendation.

 _g.
 Administrative Procedures regarding Potential Violations of the Anti-Harassment/Discrimination Policy and the Policy Against Sexual Misconduct, Domestic Violence, Dating Violence and Stalking._